-The News Tribune publisher David Zeeck is leaving, newspaper’s owner says
+The News Tribune publisher David Zeeck leaves amid McClatchy shakeups

 The McClatchy Co., owner of The News Tribune in Tacoma, announced Tuesday that the paper’s publisher and executive editor, David Zeeck, is leaving after 24 years.

-The announcement, didn’t give a reason for Zeeck’s departure, but comes after shakeups for McClatchy’s papers in Western Washington, including rounds of layoffs, management consolidations and decisions to outsource printing.
+The announcement didn’t give a reason for Zeeck’s departure, but comes after shakeups for McClatchy’s papers in Western Washington, including rounds of layoffs, the decision to outsource printing, and consolidation of management, design and copy editing.

-A News Tribune article includes a statement from Zeeck that it’s time for someone else to “finish the transition to a digital media future.”
+“It’s time for someone else to take over and to finish the transition to a digital media future,” a News Tribune article published Tuesday quoted Zeeck as saying.

 McClatchy’s digital-focus strategy for the Tacoma newspaper doesn’t appear to have paid off yet.
 While there are more than 300,000 households in Pierce County, according to the most recent Census data, The News Tribune has only slightly more than 5,000 digital subscribers, Zeeck said on Dec.
 3.

-McClatchy’s west regional publisher, Gary Wortel, was not immediately available for comment.

 Most Read Local Stories